picnoir/DobadoBots/README.md

 ### Conditional structures

-As it names states, a conditional structure aims to express a condition.
+As it name states, a conditional structure aims to express a condition.
 We express robots behavior using this structure as a base building block.

 Let's have a look at an example: